Skip to content

 C -->|deploy to| G[Any MCP client]

-MCP follows the same trajectory as USB-C (connector standards), LSP (language server protocol for editor integrations), and OAuth (auth delegation).
-Once a critical mass of agents support MCP, the economics of proprietary extension systems invert — maintaining Copilot-only tooling costs more than maintaining an MCP server.
+MCP follows the same path as USB-C (connector standards), LSP (language server protocol for editors), and OAuth (auth delegation).
+Once enough agents support MCP, the economics flip: maintaining Copilot-only tooling costs more than maintaining one MCP server.

 For existing Copilot Extensions:

-1. Identify each tool/skill endpoint in the extension
+1. Identify each tool or skill endpoint in the extension.

-2. Implement each as an MCP tool with the same input/output schema
+2. Implement each one as an MCP tool with the same input and output schema.

-3. Choose transport: stdio for local tools, Streamable HTTP for remote
+3. Choose a transport: stdio for local tools, Streamable HTTP for remote ones.

-4. Configure per client: claude mcp add for Claude Code, .vscode/mcp.json for Copilot, native MCP settings for Cursor
+4. Configure each client: claude mcp add for Claude Code, .vscode/mcp.json for Copilot, and native MCP settings for Cursor.

-5. Remove @mention documentation — agents call MCP tools autonomously
+5. Remove the @mention documentation, since agents call MCP tools on their own.

 For new integrations:

 Build MCP servers from the start.
-Do not build Copilot Extensions — the system is deprecated and non-functional.
+Do not build Copilot Extensions, since the system is deprecated and no longer works.

 Example

-A Copilot Extension that queries a deployment status API migrates to an MCP server exposing the same capability as a tool.
+A Copilot Extension that queries a deployment status API moves to an MCP server that exposes the same capability as a tool.

-Before — Copilot Extension (skillset definition in GitHub App manifest):
+Before, with a Copilot Extension skillset definition in a GitHub App manifest:

 # github-app/skillset.yml (no longer functional)